 I’m lucky to live in North Vancouver and have access to trails – most within 30 minutes – on three mountains that are regarded as some of the best mountain bike trails in the world.
-Best of all?
-You can ride year-round if you’re willing to brave a bit of rain, mud or snow since most of the trails are low enough in elevation.
+The best part?
+You can ride year round if you’re willing to brave a bit of rain, mud or snow since most of the trails are low enough in elevation.

-A few weekends ago Vancouver got some much-needed sunny weather and I decided to take advantage of the dry trails and the chance to shed some winter layers and spent the day riding some of my favourite trails.
+A few weekends ago Vancouver got some much-needed sunny weather, so I decided to take advantage of the dry trails and the chance to shed some winter layers and spend the day riding my favourite trails.

 The North Shore

-Before I had my first taste of “the shore” (as North and West Vancouver are often referred to as), I had almost no idea what mountain biking actually entailed.
-I mean, the name is pretty self-explanatory.
+Before I had my first taste of “The Shore” (as North and West Vancouver are often referred to as), I had almost no idea what mountain biking actually entailed.
+The name is self-explanatory.
 I’ve ridden a bike before.
 I’ve wandered up and down mountains before.
 Combine the two?
 Easy!
 Not really understanding that:

 a) Mountain biking requires gear.
 Special gear that will protect fragile elbows and knees and shins.

 b) The north shore is infamous for having terrain that is “steep and gnarly” (read: hard).